Nonparametric Bayes Modeling of Populations of Networks: Prior Specification and Properties

-For Theorem \ref{theorem3} and Lemma \ref{theorem4} to hold, we need to choose $H$ and $R$ as upper bounds on $H^0$ and $R^0$, respectively.
-Then, the priors for the different components in our factorization are chosen to favor collapsing out the redundant dimensions, so that the posterior will concentrate on $\nu_h \approx 0$ for $h > H^0$ and $\lambda_r^{(h)} \approx 0$ for $r > R^{0(h)}$, with $R^{0(h)}$ denoting the sufficient number of coordinates required to represent the true edge probability vector $\boldsymbol{\pi}^{0(h)}$ via the low-rank factorization in \eqref{eq1.pi}, for each $h=1, \ldots, H$.
+For Theorem \ref{theorem3} and Lemma \ref{theorem4} to hold, we need to choose $H$ and $R$ as upper bounds on $H^0$ and $R^0$.
+Then, the priors for the different components in our factorization are chosen to favor automatic adaptation of the model dimension.
 This is achieved by a double shrinkage prior.

-The first layer of shrinkage corresponds to deleting extra clusters that are not needed to characterize the data.
-We take the lead from \citeasnoun{rou_2011} by letting
+The first layer of shrinkage collapses out redundant mixture components that are not required to characterize the data.
+Taking the lead from \citeasnoun{rou_2011}, we let

-In a simpler case involving Gaussian mixtures, \citeasnoun{rou_2011} showed that prior \eqref{eq6} will induce effective deletion of the extra mixture components, with the posterior concentrating on the true number of components $H^0$.
-It is an active area of research to extend these asymptotic results on over-fitted mixtures to more general settings, but our empirical results suggest that such efficient deletion of extra components also occurs in our case.
+In a simpler case involving Gaussian mixtures, \citeasnoun{rou_2011} showed that prior \eqref{eq6} will induce effective deletion of the extra mixture components.
+It is an active area of research to extend these asymptotic results on over-fitted mixtures to more general settings.
+Our empirical results suggest that such efficient deletion of extra components also occurs in our case.
 It is straightforward to verify that condition $(iii)$ in Theorem \ref{theorem3} is met under this prior.

-The second layer of shrinkage induces collapsing on lower rank structures within each cluster.
-As there are infinitely many positive semidefinite matrices having $\boldsymbol{{D}}^{(h)}$ as lower triangular elements, we are not specifically interested in consistently recovering a true rank for each class-specific deviation vector, but instead look for a prior $\Pi_{\lambda}$ that adaptively deletes redundant latent space dimensions which are not required to characterize $\boldsymbol{\pi}^{(h)}$ $(h=1, \ldots, H)$ via \eqref{eq1.pi} according to the data. \citeasnoun{bha_2011} address a similar issue by developing a shrinkage prior for covariance estimation in sparse Gaussian factor models.
-We adapt their proposal to our setting by letting $\boldsymbol{\lambda}^{(h)} \sim \mbox{MIG}(a_1,a_2)$, independently for $h=1,\ldots, H$, with $\mbox{MIG}(a_1,a_2)$ denoting the Multiplicative Inverse Gamma distribution
+The second layer of shrinkage induces collapsing on low-rank structures within each component.
+As there are infinitely many positive semidefinite matrices having $\boldsymbol{{D}}^{(h)}$ as lower triangular elements, we are not interested in consistently recovering a true rank for each component-specific deviation vector, but instead look for a prior $\Pi_{\lambda}$ that shrinks towards a low-rank structure which facilitates borrowing of information in characterizing $\boldsymbol{\pi}^{(h)}$, for $h=1, \ldots, H$ via \eqref{eq1.pi}. \citeasnoun{bha_2011} address a related goal by developing a shrinkage prior for covariance estimation in sparse factor models.
+We adapt their prior to our setting by letting $\boldsymbol{\lambda}^{(h)} \sim \mbox{MIG}(a_1,a_2)$, independently for $h=1,\ldots, H$, with $\mbox{MIG}(a_1,a_2)$ denoting the Multiplicative Inverse Gamma distribution